Creator Terms Conditions

 • You agree to:

-• not use the App or any Service in any unlawful manner, for any unlawful purpose, or in any manner inconsistent with these terms, or act fraudulently or maliciously, for example, by hacking into or inserting malicious code, such as viruses, or harmful data, into the App, any Service or any operating system;
+• not to use the App or any Service in any unlawful manner, for any unlawful purpose, or in any manner inconsistent with these terms, or act fraudulently or maliciously, for example, by hacking into or inserting malicious code, such as viruses, or harmful data, into the App, any Service or any operating system;

 • not infringe our intellectual property rights or those of any Third Party in relation to Your use of the App or any Service, including by the submission of any material (to the extent that such use is not licensed by these terms);